davidgutierrezrubio/jmathanim/manual/03_Styling/Styling.md

 ## Loading config files

 All the settings an definitions can be stored in `XML` files and loaded with the `ConfigLoader`class.
-This class holds the static method `ConfigLoader.parseFile("file.xml")` .
+This class holds the static method `ConfigLoader.parseFile("file.xml")` , which can be called also from the `config` object with `config.parseFile("file.xml")`.

 Where do JMathAnim look for the files?
 Well, there are 3 location types that you can specify: